-Since we all know that marriage often fails to solve problems, seek premarital counseling to help you with your decision.
+Since marriage often fails to solve problems, it is recommended to seek premarital counseling to help you with your decision.

 This option can make sense if both parties are interested in having the baby.
-You recognize that the timing is not right for marriage.
-Both parties are committed to meeting the needs of the child and are willing to accept the additional challenges such as adjusting schedules, possible extra commuting and greater need to communicate.
+You may recognize that the timing is not right for marriage.
+Both parties are committed to meeting the needs of the child and are willing to accept the additional challenges such as adjusting schedules, possible extra commuting, and a greater need for communication.

 This can make sense if one of you is fully committed to the baby.
 It presents more challenges since most of the parenting responsibilities will fall on one person.
-Child support is still important in order to make it easier to meet the needs of the child.
-This parenting option can also present greater challenges with respect to scheduling and commuting.
+Child support is still important in order to make it easier to meet the child’s needs.
+This parenting option can also present challenges with scheduling and commuting.